wiredimpact/wired-impact-volunteer-management/README.txt

 = 0.5.0 =
 * Added ability to send custom emails to volunteers registered for an opportunity.
 * Added new meta box to display the list of all emails sent to volunteers.
-* Bugfix: Replace deprecated update_usermeta function with update_user_meta.
+* Replaced deprecated update_usermeta function with update_user_meta.

 = 0.4.2 =
-* Updated plugin to allow for translation
+* Updated plugin to allow for translation.

 = 0.4.1 =
 * Added ability to filter different opportunity types in the WordPress admin.